 In 1926, within months of leaving the Rangers, Van Zandt became a Special Agent for the U.S. Treasury Department.
 The Special Agent position carried the full credentials and powers of a federal law enforcement officer including the right to carry a badge, gun, and arrest authority --- duties of which were loosely bracketed around the area of border enforcement.
 Van Zandt did not resign his position as a federal agent until sometime in 1928, making him effectively in play as a law enforcement officer in Texas from 1921 to 1928.

 Just for the record, for those of you who may be so interested, there is a little known incident that occurred in Sanderson, Texas circa mid-1920s that involved Van Zandt and the yet to be cowboy western author of over 100 books Louis L'Amour, the results of which show up in L'Amour's autobiography Education of a Wandering Man.
-See:
+What happened is best wrapped up by the quote below from the source so cited:

 Within a week of the attack on Pearl Harbor the U.S. Navy expedited a small force of 36 men to the Galapagos Islands to establish a refueling depot for patrol planes at Aeolian Cove, on the western side of Battra Island.
 Less than a week after that seaplanes were being refueled by hand from a makeshift landing ramp and pier.
 In January 1942 the Army surveyed the island for an 8,000-foot air strip and by January 24, 1942, Ecuador granted permission to proceed with essential construction.(source)